cruiser2406/React-single-Page-Application/README.md

 # React-single-Page-Application
-REact single page application using routes and params
+React single page application using routes and params